 Last week, I mentioned that I drove to Chicago on my recent work trip to save money.
 It was a lot cheaper to drive than to fly and rent a car.
 Besides, I don’t mind driving and it gave me a good excuse to listen to the “Game of Thrones” audio books.
 The trouble started on my return trip in western Iowa.

 I don’t speed much any more.
 It’s been at least a decade since my last speeding ticket.
 It just isn’t worth the fines.
 Besides, I’m a lot calmer now, so I just take my time.
-So I wasn’t at all worried when I passed a speed trap in western Iowa.
+So I wasn’t at all worried when I passed a speed trap near Council Bluffs.
 I was in the right lane, while others were flying past me in the left.
 However, 5 minutes later, I found myself getting pulled over.
 The officer came up to the window and the conversation went like this:

 - Officer: Do you know why I pulled you over?